vmishra18/vmishra18/README.md

 # About Me

-I’m a software engineer focused on building **reliable systems and practical software**.
+Software engineer focused on building **reliable backend systems, mobile applications, and data driven tools**.

-My work sits mainly at the intersection of **backend engineering, mobile development, and data systems**.
-I enjoy understanding how software behaves in real environments and designing solutions that remain maintainable as systems grow.

-Much of my work revolves around building services, APIs, and data tooling that help teams **move faster while keeping systems stable and observable**.
+My work centres around designing services and platforms that remain **maintainable, observable, and scalable** as they grow.
+I enjoy working on systems where software, infrastructure, and data intersect.

-Areas I naturally gravitate toward include
+Areas I particularly enjoy working in

-• Backend architecture
+• Backend architecture and APIs
-• Distributed systems
+• Distributed and event driven systems
-• Data pipelines and analytics tooling
+• Data processing and analytics platforms
-• Developer productivity tools
+• Engineering tooling and developer productivity

 ---

-# What I'm Currently Working On
+# Current Focus

-• Mobile applications using **React Native and TypeScript**
+• Building mobile tools with **React Native and TypeScript**
-• Backend services using **Python and Java**
+• Developing backend services with **Python and Java**
-• Data pipelines and automation workflows
+• Designing data processing pipelines and analytics workflows
-• Tools that improve **engineering visibility and productivity**
+• Improving engineering visibility through metrics and automation

 ---

-# Things I Enjoy Solving

-⚙️ Designing clean and understandable architectures
-🔧 Building APIs that remain stable as products evolve
-📊 Turning operational data into useful insights
-🚀 Improving developer workflows and engineering productivity

----

-# Tech Stack
+# Technical Stack

 <p align="center">